DukeOfEtiquette/dotfiles/README.md

 1. `sudo passwd <newuser>`

-1. Logout of current user.
+1. Logout of current user

-1. Login to new user.
+1. Login to new user

-1. User default i3wm settings <esc>
+1. Use default i3wm settings

 ## Install zsh + ohmyzsh